- (574) 631-7214

 - Asia, Mediterranean, Middle East

-Tor specializes in the political, social, religious, and military history of the medieval Middle East and Central Asia, from the rise of Islam until the 13th century.
-Her publications include the books Violent Order: Religious Warfare, Chivalry, and the ʿAyyār Phenomenon in the Medieval Islamic World (2007), which traced the privatization of Jihad in the 8th century and the rise of independent militias in the central Islamic lands, demonstrating the importance of these groups in both the disintegration of the Caliphate and the formation of Islamic chivalry; The ʿAbbasid and Carolingian Empires: Studies in Civilizational Formation (2017); and, together with A.C.S.
+Professor Tor specializes in the political, social, religious, and military history of the medieval Middle East and Central Asia, from the rise of Islam until the 13th century.
+Her publications include the books Violent Order: Religious Warfare, Chivalry, and the ʿAyyār Phenomenon in the Medieval Islamic World (2007), which traced the privatization of Jihad in the 8th century and the rise of independent militias in the central Islamic lands until the eleventh century, demonstrating the importance of these groups in both the disintegration of the Caliphate and the formation of Islamic chivalry; The ʿAbbasid and Carolingian Empires: Studies in Civilizational Formation (2017); together with A.C.S.
 Peacock, Medieval Central Asia and the Persianate World: Iranian Tradition and Islamic Civilisation (2015), which explores the period of the autonomous Persianate dynasties (c.
 850-1220); and, together with Minoru Inaba, The History and Culture of Iran and Central Asia: From the Pre-Islamic to the Islamic Period (in press), which traces some of the major cultural continuities and disruptions in the transition from the pre-Islamic to the Islamic period in the larger Iranian cultural world of the first millennium AD.
 Additionally, she has published numerous refereed articles and encyclopedia entries in leading journals and reference works in the field, on a broad variety of topics, ranging from medieval Islamic military slavery to the survival and Islamization of Late Antique Iranian traditions of rulership; the appointment of the eighth Shi'ite Imam as heir apparent to the 'Abbasid throne; the ongoing struggles between the ʿAbbasid caliphs and the sultans who had arrogated temporal rule; and a numismatic history of the first of the Persianate successor dynasties to arise in the Islamic heartlands.

-Tor teaches both undergraduate and graduate courses on the medieval Middle East and Central Asia; on the Crusades as a Catholic religious movement; and the Glynn Honors Humanities Seminar.
+Professor Tor teaches both undergraduate and graduate courses on the medieval Middle East and Central Asia; on the Crusades as a Catholic religious movement; and the Glynn Honors Humanities Seminar.